kevintruong/til/Synchronization, Part 7: The Reader Writer Problem.md

   writing = 0;
 </pre></td></tr></table>

 Our second attempt suffers from a race condition - imagine if two threads both called `read` and `write` (or both called write) at the same time.
 Both threads would be able to proceed!
-Secondly, we can have mutliple readers and multiple writers, so lets keep track of the total number of readers or writers.
+Secondly, we can have multiple readers and multiple writers, so lets keep track of the total number of readers or writers.
 Which brings us to attempt #3,

 <table><tr><td>
 <pre>read() {
-  lock(&m);
+  lock(&m)
-  while(writing) {
+  while(writers) {
     pthread_cond_wait(&cv,&m);
   }
-  reading++;
+  readers++
   // do read stuff
-  reading--;
+  readers--
-  pthread_cond_signal(&cv);
+  pthread_cond_signal(&cv)
-  unlock(&m);
+  unlock(&m)
 </pre>
 </td><td>
 <pre>write() {
   lock(&m)
-  while(reading || writing) {
+  while(readers || writers) {
     pthread_cond_wait(&cv,&m)
   }
-  writing++
+  writers++
   // do write stuff
-  writing --
+  writers --
   pthread_cond_signal(&cv)
   unlock(&m)
 </pre></td></tr></table>

-This solution might appear to work when lightly tested however it suffers from several drawbacks which we will discuss in the next section.
+This solution might appear to work when lightly tested however it suffers from several drawbacks  - can you see them?
+We will discuss these in a future section.